American Politics Major

 Have more questions about this major?

-Are you interested in learning more about American Politics (AP)?
+Are you interested in learning more about American politics (AP)?
 Check out our links below for more detailed information on what it’s like to study American politics:

 To graduate as an American politics major, cadets are required to take 13 elective courses in the major as well as 27 courses in the core.
 With a large pool of elective options, American politics majors have a lot of flexibility in charting their academic journeys to match their unique interests.